-Agranulocytosis, defined as an ANC of less than 500/mm3, has been estimated to occur in association with CLOZARIL[®] (clozapine) use at a cumulative incidence at 1 year of approximately 1.3%, based on the occurrence of 15 U.S. cases out of 1,743 patients exposed to CLOZARIL[®] (clozapine) during its clinical testing prior to domestic marketing.
+Agranulocytosis, defined as an ANC of less than 500/mm3, has been estimated to occur in association with clozapine use at a cumulative incidence at 1 year of approximately 1.3%, based on the occurrence of 15 US cases out of 1743 patients exposed to clozapine during its clinical testing prior to domestic marketing.
 All of these cases occurred at a time when the need for close monitoring of WBC counts was already recognized.
 Agranulocytosis could prove fatal if not detected early and therapy interrupted.
-Of the 149 cases of agranulocytosis reported worldwide in association with CLOZARIL[®] (clozapine) use as of December 31, 1989, 32% were fatal.
-However, few of these deaths occurred since 1977, at which time the knowledge of CLOZARIL[®] (clozapine)-induced agranulocytosis became more widespread, and close monitoring of WBC counts more widely practiced.
-In the U.S., under a weekly WBC count monitoring system with CLOZARIL[®] (clozapine), there have been 585 cases of agranulocytosis as of August 21, 1997; 19 were fatal (3%).
-During this period 150,409 patients received CLOZARIL[®] (clozapine).
-A hematologic risk analysis was conducted based upon the available information in the Clozaril[®] National Registry (CNR) for U.S. patients.
-Based upon a cut-off date of April 30, 1995, the incidence rates of agranulocytosis based upon a weekly monitoring schedule, rose steeply during the first two months of therapy, peaking in the third month.
-Among CLOZARIL[®] (clozapine) patients who continued the drug beyond the third month, the weekly incidence of agranulocytosis fell to a substantial degree.
-After six months, the weekly incidence of agranulocytosis declines still further, however, it never reaches zero.
+Of the 149 cases of agranulocytosis reported worldwide in association with clozapine use as of December 31, 1989, 32% were fatal.
+However, few of these deaths occurred since 1977, at which time the knowledge of clozapine-induced agranulocytosis became more widespread, and close monitoring of WBC counts more widely practiced.
+In the United States, under a weekly WBC count monitoring system with clozapine, there have been 585 cases of agranulocytosis as of August 21, 1997; 19 were fatal (3%).
+During this period, 150,409 patients received clozapine.
+A hematologic risk analysis was conducted based upon the available information in the Clozapine National Registry for US patients.
+Based upon a cut-off date of April 30, 1995, the incidence rates of agranulocytosis based upon a weekly monitoring schedule rose steeply during the first two months of therapy, peaking in the third month.
+Among clozapine patients who continued the drug beyond the third month, the weekly incidence of agranulocytosis fell a substantial degree.
+After 6 months, the weekly incidence of agranulocytosis declines still further; however, it never reaches zero.
 It should be noted that any type of reduction in the frequency of monitoring WBC counts may result in an increased incidence of agranulocytosis.